JulianConneely/Programming-and-Scripting-Project--Spring-2018/README.md

 Multivariate analysis (MVA) is based on the statistical principle of multivariate statistics, which involves observation and analysis of more than one statistical outcome variable at a time.
 In design and analysis, the technique is used to perform trade studies across multiple dimensions while taking into account the effects of all variables on the responses of interest.
 [2].

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
-Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.
+Four features were measured from each sample: the length and the width of the sepals and petals in centimetres.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.
 [1]

 It includes three Iris species with 50 samples each as well as some properties about each flower.
 One flower species is linearly separable from the other two, but the other two are not linearly separable from each other.
 [3]

 ![iris](iris-machinelearning.png)
 [5]